 Herbed vinegars are popular ingredients in French cuisine and chervil is one of the herbs that work best for flavoring vinegar.
 Placing the chervil in white wine vinegar preserves its flavors and increases the number of ways that you can use it.
 You can make mayonnaise with chervil vinegar, a vinaigrette, or use it as a condiment.

 With cooked vegetables

-Chervil is commonly used to flavor vegetables like peas.
+Chervil is commonly used to flavor vegetables.
 Some cooks believe that it enhances the sweetness of carrots.
+But it’s also quite good with potatoes, asparagus, peas, spinach, and green beans.
 As with any dish, it is best to add chervil near the end of the cooking time because of its mild flavor and sensitivity to heat.